Mbed-TLS/mbedtls/docs/driver-only-builds.md

 built-in implementation of those algorithms), from a user's perspective.

-This is useful to save code size for people who are using either a hardware accelerator, or an alternative software implementation that's more aggressively optimized for code size than the default one in Mbed TLS.
+This is useful to save code size for people who are using either a hardware accelerator, or an alternative software implementation that is more aggressively optimized for code size than the default one in Mbed TLS.

 General considerations